Work: Valentine

 Description

-“It was essential to design and produce a portable typewriter whose costs could be cut back, because Japanese machines were eating up the market”, says Ettore Sottsass about the Valentine.
+“It was essential to design and produce a portable typewriter with significantly lower production costs, because Japanese machines were eating up the market,” Ettore Sottsass later recalled about the Valentine.

-Valentine: an object, an icon, an attitude.
-An object designed by Ettore Sottsass and manufactured by Olivetti in 1969 with the aim of establishing a new idea of the portable typewriter in the marketplace.
+The Valentine: an object, an icon, an attitude.
+Designed by Ettore Sottsass and launched by Olivetti in 1969, it was born with the ambition of completely redefining the concept of the portable typewriter in the marketplace.

-Chiara Alessi says “for the first time the typewriter is no longer just a tool, a function, but is a symbol, it has a precise identity that draws the eye to itself and asks to be admired.
-It is the sign of a change in the relationship between design and technology”.
+As Chiara Alessi notes, “For the first time, a typewriter is no longer just a tool or a function; it is a symbol with a distinct identity that catches the eye and demands to be admired.
+It marks a definitive shift in the relationship between design and technology.”

 Valentine in Roll number 1 – duration 1:45